fenago/Grokking-Deep-Learning/Lab_9.md

 Before moving on, become comfortable with what you’ve learned in this chapter.
 And with that, let’s dive into LSTMs!

-* See, for example, “Frustratingly Short Attention Spans in Neural Language Modeling” by Michał Daniluk et al. (paper presented at
+* See, for example, "Frustratingly Short Attention Spans in Neural Language Modeling" by Michał Daniluk et al. (paper presented at
 ICLR 2017), https://arxiv.org/abs/1702.04521.